 - Ask you to pay with a prepaid card.

-- Call form an out-of-state number.
+- Call from an out-of-state number.

-- We do not use an automated system to call members regarding past due balances
+- We do not use an automated system to call members regarding past due balances.

 - Request cash payment at your home or business.